 Its helps the students recognise various points of view and practice balancing demands of various groups and people.

 3.5.1 Interpretation of financial statements 3.5.2 Ratio analysis 3.5.3 Human resources.
-Students will also be introduced to the pre-released information for paper 3.
+Students will also be introduced to the pre-released information for paper 3 from the exam board.

 Measures the performance of a business that is financed from long term borrowing.
 Highly geared is over 50%.
 Calculated as non current liabilities/capital employed x100